 Regina Transit and SGI offer free transit service on New Year’s Eve

 Regina Transit offers options for residents to plan their routes on New Year’s Eve and all year round.
-Residents are encouraged to visit TransitLive.com to see bus routes near their locations and to watch their buses getting closer.
+Residents are encouraged to visit Regina.ca to access TransitLive.com or download the City App for real time schedule information and to see bus routes near their locations.
+Or they can text their bus stop number to 306-596-6136 and receive a text in seconds with the time the next bus will arrive.
 Residents can use TransitLive.com on their computers or smartphones.
-Residents can call the Ride Line at 306-777-RIDE for more information.
+They can also call the Ride Line at 306-777-RIDE (7433) for more information.
 The Ride Line will be open until 2:15 a.m. on New Year’s Day.

-Ding in the New Year is provided by the City of Regina, SGI and long-time sponsors Z99, JACK FM, NewsTalk 980, the Leader Post, CTV and Printwest.
+Ding in the New Year is provided by the City of Regina, SGI, Saskatchewan Liquor and Gaming Authority and long-time sponsors Z99, JACK FM, NewsTalk 980, the Leader Post, CTV and Printwest.

 On behalf of the City of Regina, SGI and Regina Police Service, have a happy and responsible New Year.

 Saskatchewan Government Insurance (SGI) is the province's self-sustaining auto insurance fund.
 SGI operates 21 claims centres and five salvage centres across Saskatchewan with a head office in Regina.
 SGI also works with a network of over 400 motor licence issuers across the province.
 Customers can now do some transactions online.
 Look for the MySGI link under Online Services on your motor licence issuer's website or SGI's website.